KPersaud11-BC/School_District_Analysis/README.md

 new_student_count = student_count - Thomas_ninth_count
 new_student_count
 ```
-This ```new_student_count ``` was used to recalculate the percentages of students who passed math, reading, and overall.
+This ```new_student_count``` was used to recalculate the percentages of students who passed math, reading, and overall, and created new variables.
 Below is the example for just math.
 The code was refactored for the other instances.
 ```
 new_passing_math_percentage = (passing_math_count / float(new_student_count)) * 100
 ```
+The Challenge District Summary values for Average Math Score, % Passing Math, % Passing Reading, and % Overall Passing all decreased by between 0.1 and 0.3 percentage points.
+This was a minor change, as we only changed approximately 461 entries out of 39,170 (1.2% change).
+The outputs of the Dataframes show the difference.

+Initial Analysis Code:

+Challenge Code: